1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1979-S Type 2 Proof DCAM Susan B Anthony Dollar Value

-The Type 2 ranks as one of the scarcest and valuable varieties in the series, considered relatively scarce in the context of modern United States coins.
-In terms of grading population and values, 5,929 specimens have been certified at PR69 and 592 at PR70, with auction prices ranging from about $45 for PR69 to $110 for PR70.
+The Type 2 ranks as one of the most sought-after varieties in the entire SBA series.
+In terms of certified population, 5,929 specimens have been graded at PR69 (nearly perfect) and 592 at PR70 (perfect), with current auction prices ranging from about $45 for PR69 to $110 for PR70.
+The all-time auction record for a PR70 Deep Cameo specimen reached $1,955 in May 2007, and top PR70 examples can still fetch over $1,000 depending on market conditions.

 1979-S Type 2 Proof DCAM Susan B Anthony Dollar Price/Grade Chart